engineersamuel/vim-crash-course/README.md

 # Introduction

-This crash course focuses on vim in VSCode.
+My focus in this crash course is to get you up and running with vim in VSCode assuming no real prior knowledge.
 Topics such as optimal `.vimrc` configurations or setting up vim in your shell to do auto-completion will not be covered.
 VSCode provides an incredible development environment, and that paired with vim is a comprehensive solution for my purposes.
 That's not to say I don't have [gripes](#vscode-vim-problems).

-The other focus of this course is assume no prior knowledge of vim.
-While that is true, I do have a way to make thise course challenging for medium to advanced users as well.
+While I'm targetting a happy path for beginners, I do cover intermediate and advanced commands for each challenge to more versed vim users can benefit as well.

 ## Getting started

 * Install vim in VSCode: https://marketplace.visualstudio.com/items?itemName=vscodevim.vim
 * In VSCode edit settings (cmd+, or ctrl+,) and search for "lineNumbers" then ensure the dropdown says "relative"
 * Fork this [repo](https://aka.ms/vimcrashcourse): `git clone git@github.com:engineersamuel/vim-crash-course.git`
-* For Advanced users follow these [instructions](./#advanced-users).
+* For Advanced users follow these [instructions](#hardcore-users).

-* For some demos of the power of vim see [Example usage](./#example-usage).
+Since you will be modifying your fork in the challenges, it may be a good idea to have the master git repo open in a tab for reference, just in case you deviate a bit to far in your editing.

 ## The power of vim

-To see a little bit of the magic you can do with vim see this [video](./media/vim_macros.mp4)
+To see a little bit of the magic you can do with vim see the [examples](#examples-of-vim-usage) below

 ## How to quit vim